Showing 1 - 1 OF 1

 To receive the regular high school diploma presented by the Board of Education, students will be required to have satisfactorily and fully completed a course of study, which meets those requirements established by the Board of Education including a required state high school completion exam.
 Students will be required to have completed a minimum of 22.5 credits in no less than seven semesters, including 9th grade, and distributed within the following subject areas:

-The private schools above may offer a tuition assistance program.
+Some private schools may offer a tuition assistance program.
 Ask for application forms and information on school programs when contacting any of these schools.